rdiol12/forge/README.md

 The authenticated native check also reads watch state, PR merge settings, review threads, comments, and viewer permissions.
 Mutations are tested with mocked responses: the check never creates issues, submits reviews, changes subscriptions, marks notifications read, creates branches, or merges a real PR.
 Add `--forge-build` to verify the private Forge workflow, test steps, artifact download, release IPA, and checksum using the app's API client; files are saved under ignored `dist/api-check-build-<number>/`.

-The `--account` live check verified the native profile, 15 owned repositories including private Forge, starred repositories, visible organization memberships, and private workflow runs/jobs/artifacts without Favorites state.
-It reads credentials from stdin only and makes no writes to GitHub.

 ## Additional permissions and API references

 Actions write is needed for re-runs/cancellation; Issues write for issue changes; Pull requests write for reviews/line comments; Discussions write for replies; Contents write for README commits and release changes; Administration write plus repository admin access for visibility changes.
 Read-only tokens continue to browse.